SiAdcock/gaad/README.md

 Hello and welcome to the Guardian's event celebrating Global Accessibility Awareness Day 2025.

+My name is Simon Adcock, I'm an Engineering Manager in Product & Engineering.

 It's great to see so many people here today, thank you for coming down, and for those watching remotely, thank you for taking the time to join.

-My name is Simon Adcock, I'm an Engineering Manager in Product & Engineering.
+A bit of admin up front.

 This meeting is being recorded, for internal use only.